ttscoff/bunch/bunch-files/logic.md

 Syntax: `if [condition]` where `[condition]` is one of the following.

 Bunch is opening/closing
-: Test if self is in the process of opening or closing.
+: Test if a Bunch is in the process of opening or closing (phase).
 Use "self" or "this" to test current Bunch.

 	`self is opening`      | Current Bunch is opening `self is closing`      | Current Bunch is closing